-In our digital age, reputation is key.
+In the digital age, reputation is key.

 If you’re like me, you check and compare online reviews all the time.
 I check before visiting a new restaurant, choosing a new doctor, or even when I’m buying a simple kitchen tool on Amazon.
 Chances are you’ve thought about how nice it might be to have access to the resources and reputation of a much bigger company.

-And in the world of email, you can do precisely that!
+And in the world of email, you can do exactly that!
 SMTP relay services such as Amazon SES, SendGrid, Sparkpost, or GreenArrow Cloud offer access to their reputation.
 These services can, therefore, be a handy tool in your email sending toolbox, but they’re not for everybody.
 Today’s post gives you the pros and cons of do-it-yourself vs. outsourcing your email.

-Outsource your reputation or DIY?
+Outsource your reputation or Do-It-Yourself?

 By using an SMTP relay service, your email is delivered by their IP addresses (your application hands off the email to their application).
 And you gain some of their reputation.
 By letting you send on their network with their IPs and domain names, they are vouching for your email.
 This can be a big boost!